AJChapman/acthpa-website/site/info/sites/canglide.md

 ## Landowners

-The contact for the site is Trevor, the proprietor of Jet Flight Simulator Canberra.
-Trevor allows the simulator to be located at his premises where there is a 737-jet simulator and two Icoras weight-shift VR simulators.
-Trevor sells PG simulator flights to his customers, and this covers the equivalent of CanGlide's rent.
+The landowner is Trevor, who runs Jet Flight Simulator Canberra.
+Trevor allows the simulator to be located at the premises where there is a 737 jet simulator and two Icaros weight-shift VR simulators.
+Trevor sells PG simulator flights to his customers, and this covers the equivalent of CanGlide’s rent.
 However, if you want the benefit of an experienced paragliding pilot to operate the simulator be sure to book through CanGlide.